 - A statement from the candidate outlining her/his research objectives and career goals.

-- A Proposed Budget for the Entire Project Period: Applicants should follow the instructions for electronic or paper-based form submissions as indicated in the funding opportunity announcement.
+- A Proposed Budget for the Entire Project Period: Applicants should follow the instructions for electronic or paper-based form submissions as indicated in the FOA.
 Only include funds requested for the additional supplement activities.

 - Candidate Eligibility Statement (not to exceed one page): A signed statement from the CTSA Program UL1 PD(s)/PI(s) and an institutional official establishing the eligibility of the candidate for support under this program that must include clearly presented information on citizenship.
 The strength of this statement will be considered by the NIH administrative review committee along with all other materials provided.
 The statement must include:

 - Information on the nature of the candidate's disability, circumstances, background or characteristics that confer eligibility under this program;

 - For Diversity Supplements, a convincing description of how the appointment of this specific candidate will address the issue of diversity within the national scientific workforce; and

 - A description of any current or previous Public Health Service (PHS) research grant support the candidate has received, including start and end dates.
 Include a statement indicating that the candidate has not received any current or previous PHS support, if applicable.

 - If applicable, attach PDF documents in the "Other Attachments" field indicating that the proposed research experience was approved by the Institutional Animal Care and Use Committee (IACUC) or human subjects Institutional Review Board (IRB) at the grantee institution.
 Name the documents "IACUC Documentation.pdf" and/or "IRB Documentation.pdf".
 Adherence to the NIH policy for including women and minorities in clinical studies must also be ensured, if additional human subjects' involvement is planned for the supplement.